Zabrimus/jonglisto-ng/README.md

 ## channel logos (optional)
 If you want to see channel logos, the go to directory tools and start the shell script build-logo-jar.sh.
 This script clones the picons github repository and creates png files for a massive amount of channel logos.
-The channel logo images are then copied to the application directory are then part of the application.
+The channel logo images are then copied to the application directory and are part of the application.

 ## Build using Gradle
 Clone jonglisto-ng

 build jonglisto-ng
-   > ./gradlew standaloneWar
+   > ./gradlew war

-The war file can be found in build/libs/jonglisto-ng.<version>.war
+The war file can be found in build/libs/jonglisto-ng.'version'.war

 ## Build using docker
 It's easy to delete all images.
 The local system will not be polluted with maven dependencies.
 The build is a two step process.